The Truth About Humidifiers: Do They Hurt or Help Asthma Sufferers?

 Humidifiers are champions for easing dry air problems during the cold, harsh winter.
-By adding moisture back into the air, humidifiers prevent problems like:
+By adding moisture in the air, humidifiers prevent problems like:

 So which is it?
 Do humidifiers help or hurt asthma sufferers?
 One factor makes all the difference.